TRON (TRX) Staking: What to Know and How to Get Started

 Tron currently generates a new block every three seconds, with daily block rewards reaching 460,800 TRX across all SRs.
 By contrast, daily voting rewards are 4,608,000 (split between all SRs and SR Partners), making voting a key part of staking on Tron.

-How to Stake TRON
+How To Stake TRON

 Much of the detail in the previous section refers to earnings when staking to a validator, called a Super Representative on Tron’s network.
 But delegated staking using an SR is just one way to earn a yield staking TRX.